Anushka2110/Javascript-Project/README.md

 This application uses Javascript, HTML, CSS.
 The buttons send calls to API and return data on the webpage.
 Right now, every time you press a button, the new data keeps on adding to the page, without removing the previous data.
 Scroll down to see it.

-Student Name : Anushka Aggarwal
+Student Name : Anushka Aggarwal<br>
 Student ID : 101195651

 Instructions to Run :